 - Product solutions for those pain points

-- The features that best solve the pain points
+- The product features that best solve the pain points

 You already know what your product can do, so creating this matrix in advance will help you solve 90% of the demos that come your way.
 Use it as a guide for the entire departments to help them identify the best feature for any particular use case.

 A common misconception about product demos is that they are all about the actual product.
-It is not even about the one special feature that you are so excited to share.
+It is not even about the one special product feature that you are so excited to share.
 So what’s the demo really about?

 Successful demos highlight your prospect’s business and tell the story of how they will achieve their goals.
 Use the information learned in Discovery Call, to set the context of your product demo.
 Make their story specific and personal.

 For example, you could say,

 "If there’s one thing we’ve learned after giving hundreds of demos is that every business is different and there’s no such thing as a one-size-fits-all solution.
 You’ve already shared with us how your business will improve if you could solve x.y.and z issues.
 The purpose of this demo is to show you how you can use our tool to solve those issues specifically.”

 Playback what they told about their business needs, and do it in the context of your product.
 You can give an overview of your product’s value proposition but set up the story to lead prospects to your one key product feature.